Jamie Foxx Defends Singer Sela Vave After They Were Spotted Together Following His Split With Katie Holmes

 “But here was the thing, there is a young lady by the name of Sela Vave.
 I did the same thing with her.”

 Even before they were spotted together this weekend, Jamie Foxx and Sela Vave had a public relationship based around her music.
-Back on June 30, Vave took to Instagram to post a picture of herself together with Foxx thank him for the help he had given in launching her career, saying she was “grateful” to Foxx for believing in her.
+Back on June 30, Vave took to Instagram to post a picture of herself together with Foxx to thank him for the help he had given in launching her career, saying she was “grateful” to Foxx for believing in her.
 Vave added the hashtag, #feelingblessed.

 In his video posted on Wednesday, Foxx said that he had spoken to Sela Vave’s mother and earned the family’s trust.
 Vave recently moved from her home in Utah to Los Angeles, where she is trying to launch her music career.